coleifer/peewee/docs/peewee/querying.rst

 .. _window-frame-types:

-Frame types: RANGE vs ROWS vs GROUPS
+Frame Types: RANGE vs ROWS vs GROUPS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Depending on the frame type, the database will process ordered groups